MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/rich-text-editor-control.md

 ## Enable the modern rich text editor experience

-The classic rich text editor experience is enabled by default.
-Complete the following steps to switch to the modern rich text editor experience.
+If you are using the classic rich text editor experience, complete the following steps to switch to the modern rich text editor experience.

 1. In Dynamics 365, right-click the app for which you want to enable the modern rich text editor experience, and then select **OPEN IN APP DESIGNER**.
 Power Apps opens the App Designer.
 1. On the command bar, select **Settings**.
 The settings page is displayed.